Rummy Rules

 Cyclic SequencesWith this custom rule, the Ace can also sit between other cards in sequences instead of at the beginning or end only.
 Sequences must still consist of 13 cards at most.

 No JokersAll Jokers are removed from the deck.
-As a result, 104 instead of 110 rummy cards are in the game.
+As a result, 104 instead of 110 Rummy cards are in the game.

 Strict JokersUsing this custom rule, you can neither discard Jokers, nor have two consecutive Jokers in a meld.
 Before swapping a Joker in a group with your hand card, the group must be complete, i.e., contain four cards.
 Swapped Jokers must be played within the same turn.